 - Exercise:

-- available in class)
+- Listen to everyday objects and their acoustic feedback (or think about it if not readily available in class)

 - Examples: Pen cap, hard drive, bike lock, car door, telephone, software

 - Sound is a unique information channel

 - Omnidirectional: blessing and curse

 - But use to convey meaning if possible!

 - More on sound in DIS II!